Service Levels

 Services need to undergo regular maintenance to guarantee a good service.

-We offer the following pre-defined maintenance window times (all times in CET/CEST) for the guaranteed availability service level:
+We offer the following pre-defined maintenance window times (all times in CET/CEST) for services with explicit SLA profile commitments:

 • Monday afternoon: 13:00 - 18:00